+Background of buttons – chess pattern

+Update screen before the move

-Update Game after a move
+Update screen after the move

 To make an ongoing chess game, the program must update the position of each piece.
 It is also necessary to calculate every possible move that can be played from the current position.
 And finally, the program needs to display the updated board.